agu-ai-team/agu-ai-team.github.io/_pages/openings.md

 ### Undergraduate projects for AGU students
 If you are an undergraduate student at AGU looking for a capstone project, contact ai@agu.edu.tr (or any group member).

+### Academics at AGU
+You are more than welcome if you are an academic at AGU and want to join AI research team as a member.
+Please email to ai@agu.edu.tr.